Jessica Darrow

-Jessica Darrow (born January 7, 1995) is an American actress and singer best known for voicing the character Luisa Madrigal in Disney's Encanto.
+Jessica Darrow (born January 7, 1995) is an American actress and singer best known for voicing the character Luisa Madrigal in Disney's Encanto and for playing Mikki Easton in Fifteen-Love.

 Early life

 Darrow was born in Miami, Florida.
 She is of Cuban descent.
-As a teenager, she would listen to songs by Lin-Manuel Miranda and watched Disney films.
+As a teenager, she watched Disney films and listened to songs written by Lin-Manuel Miranda.
+Darrow attended and graduated from Rutgers University.

 Career

 Darrow's first film role was Sarah in the 2019 film Feast of the Seven Fishes, directed by Robert Tinnell.
 She rose to fame in 2021 acting in the Disney animated feature film Encanto as the voice of Luisa Madrigal.
 She sang one of the film's most popular songs, "Surface Pressure", which was certified platinum by the RIAA and peaked at number 8 on the Billboard Hot 100 chart in early 2022.
-Darrow voiced Mimi in Grand Theft Auto Online's 2021 update "Los Santos Tuners".
+Darrow voiced Mimi in Grand Theft Auto Online's 2021 update "Los Santos Tuners."

 Personal life

 In an interview for Deadline Hollywood, Darrow voiced her support of the LGBT community in the wake of the Parental Rights in Education Act passage in Miami, where she was born, "Here I am being queer and gorgeous, and I'm on the red carpet, and I'm very happy to represent fellow gorgeous queer people."